mscaudill/tabbed/paper/paper.md

 reading DSV files.
 Plus (+) and minus (-) indicates package support or lack of support for each feature respectively. \label{tbl: table1}

-Given that pandas most closely matches with Tabbed's supported feature set, we tested the Tabbed's read speeds against pandas in \autoref{fig: figure2}.
+Given that pandas `read_csv` most closely matches with Tabbed's capabilities, we tested tabbed's read speeds against pandas in \autoref{fig: figure2}.
+For this test, we selected the `python` engine in pandas rather than the `c` or `pyarrow` engine for parsing files.
+This is important because the c++ and pyarrow engines achieve an order of magnitude greater read speed over the python engine.
+The speed test was conducted on a DSV file with all floats and a DSV file with floats and datetime instances.
+The file size in each case was 10 columns by 100,000 rows.
+The left panel of \autoref{fig: figure2} shows that tabbed is slower on both the float and mixed type files by approximately 30%.
+Nevertheless, users can expect to read millions of cells from DSV in just a few seconds with tabbed.

 ![Comparison of number of cells type casted per second between Tabbed and Pandas for DSVs composed of floats (left) or mixed types (right).
 The conversion engine for Pandas was chosen to be "python" for a fair comparison with Tabbed's python implementation.
 Black circles and error bars are the mean and standard deviation across 30 trials.\label{fig: figure2}](figure2.png)

+To further understand the performance of tabbed's reading, we tested how filtering the rows with value conditions impacts the read speed.
+The right panel of \autoref{fig: figure2} shows

 # Conclusion